Tuesday, December 31, 2024

 Futurama Lives On

 I see that 4 years ago, I was writing about how Futurama had been cancelled and even the Futurama comic book had come to an end.
 I thought that was the end of the road.
-However, somehow the fates aligned and it was brought back from the void.
+However, somehow the fates aligned, and the show was brought back from the void.

 Here are some random thoughts on the first season - some SPOILERS ahead